 How to Get a Bank Statement by Mail

-Typically, when you sign up for a bank account, you will automatically receive your monthly bank statements by mail.
-They are mailed out monthly based on when you opened your account, so they won’t necessarily align with the beginning or end of the calendar month.
+When you sign up for a bank account, you will typically receive your monthly bank statements automatically by mail.
+They’re mailed out monthly based on when you opened your account, so they won’t necessarily align with the beginning or end of the calendar month.
 These will look identical to the downloadable PDFs from the website.
+Keep in mind that they are mailed out monthly based on when you opened your account, so they may not necessarily align with the beginning or end of each calendar month.

 If you do not have access to online banking, you can call your bank’s customer service line.
-They can help you receive a paper copy of your statement.
-You can find the number for customer service on the back of your debit card or in the contact section of the bank’s website.
+They can help you get a paper copy of your statement.
+You can find the number for customer service on the back of your debit card or on the contact page of your bank’s website.

-If your bank doesn’t have an option to request a paper statement, you can print out a downloaded PDF for a physical copy of your statement.
+If your bank does not have an option to request a paper statement, you can always print a downloaded PDF so you have a physical copy of your statement.
 This printed version will look exactly like the mailed version of your statement and is considered an official document.

 How Long Do Banks Retain Statements?

-Most banks have a limit to how long they retain copies of your statement.
-This is usually seven years.
-It is important to keep copies of your statements filed either physically or digitally, just in case you need them and your bank no longer retains the statements.
-This is especially true for any year-end statements you receive before tax time, as these tend to recap your interest and other taxable earnings for the year.
-You may be audited by the IRS and need to prove how much you earned.
+Banks must keep statements for a minimum of five years, but others may keep them for longer.
+It is important to keep copies of your statements filed either physically or digitally, just in case you need them and your bank no longer has them.
+This is especially critical for any year-end statements you receive before tax time, as these tend to recap your interest and other taxable earnings for the year.
+If you are audited by the IRS, you can use these statements to prove how much you earned.

-When you no longer need your bank statement, it’s advisable to shred them, as you would any document containing private financial information.
+When you no longer need your bank statement, it is advisable to shred them, as you would any document containing private financial information.

 Bottom Line

 Getting a copy of your bank statement is easy.
 Your online banking page will list out all of your statements.
-From there, you can download a PDF or order a paper version by mail.
+From there, you can download a PDF or request a paper version by mail.
 You can also call your bank’s customer service line for help.
-And if you’d like to receive a paper statement every month, most banks will do so by default unless you specifically choose to “go paperless” and receive only online statements.
+If you prefer a paper statement every month, most banks will do so by default unless you specifically choose to go paperless and receive only online statements.

 Tips for Getting More From Your Bank

-• Checking and savings accounts are just one part of your financial picture.
-If you really want to work toward larger financial goals, like retirement, consider working with a financial advisor to put together a financial plan for your needs and goals.
-SmartAsset’s free tool matches you with up to three vetted financial advisors in your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+- Checking and savings accounts are one part of your financial picture.
+If you want to work toward larger financial goals like retirement, consider SmartAsset’s free tool, which can match you with vetted financial advisors who serve your area.
+You can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Steve Debenport, ©iStock.com/jacoblund, ©iStock.com/Rawpixel